 If you enjoy grilling you probably have some appreciation or outright love the delicious scent of smoke that lightly perfumes your BBQ meals.
-But if you have a gas grill, you might not want to invest in a pellet smoker to get that classic smoky taste.
+But if you have a gas or charcoal grill, you might not want to invest in a pellet smoker to get that classic smoky taste.

 You also probably understand how each Maple and Hickory chips can make your smoked meals taste differently.